 It took Wade sixteen days to complete the march.
 While he marched, he witnessed Japanese brutality.
 He was POWs bayoneted because they had attempted to get water from artesian wells.
 Those who fell to the road were shot.
 He was beaten twice for not moving fast enough and bayoneted once in the shoulder.
 In his opinion, the lucky men were the ones who died on the march.

-Camp O’Donnell which was an unfinished Filipino Army Training Base that the Japanese pressed into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This was often done so the Japanese could bathe and wanted more water.
 There was no water for washing clothes, so the POWs would throw out their clothing when it had been soiled.
 In addition, water for cooking had to be carried three miles from a river to the camp, and mess kits could not be washed.
 This situation improved when a second faucet was added by the POWs who found the piping and dug the trench for the waterline.
 When the Japanese turned the water off, the POWs had the ability to turn it back on again without the Japanese knowing.

 The camp hospital had no soap, water, or disinfectant.
 When the ranking American doctor at the camp wrote a letter to the camp commandant, Capt.
 Yohio Tsuneyoshi, asking for medical supplies, he was told never to write another letter.
 The ranking American officer asked the Japanese for medical supplies, additional food, and materials to repair the roofs because they were leaking.
 This resulted in his being beaten with a broadsword.
-When the Archbishop of Manila sent a truckload of medical supplies to the camp, the Japanese commandant refused to allow the truck into the camp.
-When the Philippine Red Cross sent medical supplies the camp the Japanese took 95% of the supplies for their own use.
+When the Archbishop of Manila sent a truckload of medical supplies to the camp, Tsuneyoshi refused to allow the truck into the camp.
+The Japanese Red Cross sent a truck of medical supplies to the camp the Japanese took 95% of the supplies for their own use.
 A second truck was sent by the Red Cross with medical supplies, but it was turned away at the gate of the camp.

 The POWs in the camp hospital lay on the floor elbow to elbow and only one of the six medic assigned to care for 50 sick POWs was healthy enough to care for them.
 When a representative of the Philippine Red Cross stated they could supply a 150-bed hospital for the camp, he was slapped in the face by a Japanese lieutenant.